Site icon Our Breathing Planet

 Snow Leopard Physical Description

-Perhaps most notably, the magnificent Snow Leopard differs from related creatures in an unexpected manner.
+Perhaps most notably, the magnificent Snow Leopard, which never fails to captivate its viewers, differs from related creatures in an unexpected manner.
 This animal evolved as slightly smaller than other big cats.
 The body remains stocky in shape, averaging about 50 in (130 cm) in length.

-It also achieves a usual weight of about 120 lb (55 kg).
-That’s significantly less than most big cats.
-The legs of the feline develop as comparatively short.
-Furthermore, the feline measures an average length of 24 in (60 cm) at the shoulder.
+This remarkable creation of Nature and evolution also achieves a usual weight of about 120 lb (55 kg).
+That’s notably less than most big cats.
+The legs of the feline also develop as relatively short.
+Complimenting this, the feline measures an average length of 24 in (60 cm) at the shoulder.

-However, the relatively lush tail develops as quite long, averaging roughly 39 in (100 cm) in length.
-Furthermore, its evolutionary adaptations include the well-known stocky build, much thicker fur, smaller ears, and wider paws.
+However, the relatively lush tail develops as quite long in relation to the body.
+This impressive appendage averages roughly 39 in (100 cm) in length.
+Intriguingly, its numerous evolutionary adaptations include the well-known stocky build, much thicker fur, smaller ears, and wider paws.

-The beautiful Snow Leopard also remains capable of leaping as much as 50 ft (15.2 m).
+The eye-catching Snow Leopard possesses powerful leg muscles, making it capable of leaping as much as 50 ft (15.2 m).
 Meanwhile, its coloring varies a relatively large degree between individuals.
-This range generally runs from a smoky gray to a tan color, with the ubiquitous spots.
+This range of hues generally runs from a smoky gray to a tan color, with the ubiquitous spots.

-These patterns provide for excellent camouflage within its endemic habitat.
-In addition, the eyes of the mammal appear very distinctive, and typically show gray or pale green in color.
+These patterns serve to provide the magnificent creature with excellent camouflage within its endemic habitat.
+The eyes of the mammal additionally appear very distinctive, and typically develop as either a gray or pale green in color.
 Occasional individuals are born with a brilliant blue variant.

 Source: http://bit.ly/2K24ZwA Public Domain Image